 Common screen sizes

 1280×720 is considered to be the most suitable screen resolution for the desktop website version.
-Usually, the desktop version provides the best user-experience and supposed to be the most convenient and wide.
+Usually, the desktop version provides the best user experience and is supposed to be the most convenient and wide.

 Mobile Screen Resolution Stats Worldwide